Kung Kasalanan Man: Plot

-Irma lives in a house with her husband Raullo Ferrer and daughter Yvette.
+Irma is married to Raullo Ferrer, her husband with shady business dealings, and has a daughter, Yvette.
 However, after experiencing a near-death experience with the unidentified men who fired gunshots at the front of their house, she decides that she and Yvette will go to the United States.
 While Irma and her daughter go to America and Raullo is on a business trip in Australia, she assigns Jo, her longtime friend since high school, as a house sitter.
-While doing so, Jo began stealing things owned by Irma inside the house, including jewelry, fancy clothes, and her safebox.
-One night, when Jo reunites with her former lover Alvaro, she tries to seduce him but she ends up being severely mauled by Alvaro.
+While doing so, Jo began stealing things owned by Irma inside the house, including jewelry, fancy clothes, and her safe box.
+One night, when Jo reunites with her former lover Alvaro, she tries to seduce him, but she ends up being severely mauled by Alvaro.
 Because of this, she vows to take revenge against him and his current lover.

-With the jewelry and safebox, which contained her photos and bank accounts, that Jo stole, she succeeded in stealing Irma's identity through plastic surgery.
-When Jo, now the fake Irma, returns to the mansion, many people including Aling Miding thought that their employer would stay for a long time in America.
+With the jewelry and safe box, which contained her photos and bank accounts, that Jo stole, she succeeded in stealing Irma's identity through plastic surgery.
+When Jo, now the fake Irma, returns to the mansion, many people, including Aling Miding, thought that their employer would stay for a long time in America.
 By the time she received a call from the true Irma, Jo changed the house's telephone number (to which Irma's aunt, Tiya Bining, complained), transferred Irma's bank accounts from a bank she is a loyal client of to a new one, and replaced Aling Miding and her fellow house helpers with different people.
 One night, the fake Irma succeeds in killing Alvaro at the hotel and his girlfriend at their house.
-The following day, Raullo returned home from his business trip, only to be refused to let him in by the new house helpers and met his demise when unknown assailants shot him to death.
-At the hospital, it was revealed that Alvaro survived and he found the identity of a woman who stabbed him in a newspaper and unknown to him, she is Jo.
+The following day, Raullo returned home from his business trip, only to be refused to let him in by the new house helpers, and met his demise when unknown assailants shot him to death.
+At the hospital, it was revealed that Alvaro survived, and he found the identity of a woman who stabbed him in a newspaper; unknown to him, she is Jo.

 On the day of Raullo's funeral, Dan Ramirez, Irma's former lover, shows up and begins a new relationship with the fake Irma.
-When the true Irma and her daughter Yvette returned to the Philippines, Tiya Bining and Aling Miding realized that they were in America all along and informed Irma about a string of events that occurred during their absence including Raullo's violent death.
+When the true Irma and her daughter Yvette returned to the Philippines, Tiya Bining and Aling Miding realized that they were in America all along and informed Irma about a string of events that occurred during their absence, including Raullo's violent death.
 When Tiya Bining shows Irma and Yvette their house, Irma sadly realizes that their house was sold to a different person.
 At her lawyer's office, Irma was informed by Atty.
-Rafael Castro about her forthcoming wedding which confuses her.
+Rafael Castro about her forthcoming wedding, which confuses her.
 At the church, the true Irma found out that Jo stole her identity and married Dan.